Hudson Manor's 70th Annniversary Party

-Meet your neighbors, win raffle prizes, meet city council members, city staff, local police and more!
+Meet your neighbors, win raffle prizes, meet city council members, local police and more!

 Everyone is invited!

 We’ll have roast pig and swordfish tacos, refreshments, a pinata and more.

 Bring any donations of bottled wine for a ring toss game, salads, deserts, raffle items, entertainment.